shixiuhai/xiyan_mcp_server/README.md

 database:
 ```

-if you want to use Qwen from alibaba, e.g. Qwen-max, you can use following config.
+If you want to use Qwen from Alibaba, e.g. Qwen-max, you can use following config:
 ```yaml
 model:
   name: "qwen-max"